That is, there’s no one diet guaranteed to be healthy for everyone

 It turns out that the weight gain-inducing reputation of white bread is a lot more nuanced than we were led to believe.
 Segal and Elinav monitored the blood sugar levels of 1,000 people over the course of a whole week.
 They found that white bread induced almost no effect on the blood sugar levels of some people while inducing huge spikes in other people.
 The point is, what may be bad for some people may not necessarily be bad for you.
 The authors conclude that this condition is true for every single food that they tested.

 Each person has different foods that spike their blood glucose levels.
 For instance, some participants in the experiment were found to have spiked for ice cream but not for rice; while it was also found that others spiked for rice and not for ice cream.
 This result of the experiment have led the authors to conclude that responses to food are personal, and diets that maintain normal blood glucose levels must therefore be personally tailored to the individual.
 Which is to say that your dietary failures may not have been your fault.
-In a TED talk about their book, Segal says your diet may have failed simply because it didn’t take information about you as an individual into account.
+In a TED talk about their book, Segal says your healthy diet may have failed simply because it didn’t take information about you as an individual into account.
 The responses to food are personal, so dietary advice must also be personal.

 Segal and Elinav developed an algorithm that can supposedly predict an individual’s blood sugar response to different foods.
 They tested out this algorithm by designing two diets with the same calorie count: a good diet (which included ice cream) and a bad diet.
 Sure enough, it was found that a participant’s blood sugar reached abnormally high levels after eating the bad diet, and that they went back to a normal level (without a single spike throughout the whole week) after eating the good diet.
 Again, this points to the idea that dietary advice must be personal.